 Quinine 650 mg orally 3 times a day plus clindamycin 600 mg orally 3 times a day or 300 to 600 mg IV 4 times a day for 7 to 10 days can also be used.
 Pediatric dosage is quinine 10 mg/kg orally 3 times a day plus clindamycin 7 to 14 mg/kg orally 3 times a day.
 Quinine plus clindamycin is considered the standard of care for severely ill patients.
 Recipients of quinine must be monitored closely for adverse effects.

-Exchange transfusion has been used in severely ill patients with high (>10%) parasitemia.
+Exchange transfusion has been used in severely ill patients with high (>10% of erythrocytes) parasitemia.

 To prevent babesiosis, standard tick precautions should be taken by all people in endemic areas.
 Asplenic patients and patients with AIDS should be particularly cautious.
 People who have had babesiosis are deferred from donating blood and potentially organs to prevent transmission.
 Screening of blood and organ donors is now done in states with relatively high incidences of infection.